UMAprotocol/UMIPs/UMIPs/umip-dvm_upgrades.md

 ## Motivation
 The OpenZeppelin audit flagged a number of vulnerabilities that are addressed in this UMIP.
 The audit will be included in this UMIP when available.
-The UMA team also added some modifications prior to the audit to improve code-readability, security, speed, and flexibility.
+The UMA team also added some modifications to improve code-readability, security, speed, and flexibility.

 ## Technical Specification
 0058016 [P1-N16] Mark contracts not meant to be instantiated as `abstract` (#1201)